Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Still with me?

-Then you might like to see how a backpacking trip in a remote Alaskan area of Wrangell St. Elias was successful, in large part because of the best backpacking checklist I used.
+Then you might like to see how a backpacking trip in a remote Alaskan area of Wrangell St. Elias was successful, in large part because of the best backpacking gear list I used.

 I'm here for you!